npope/home-assistant-crestron-component/README.md

 # Manually setting joins
 Added crestron.set_(digital/analog/serial) to allow manually setting the value of a join from automation.

-For example, you can set this on a button to trigger a change of analgo join 52 to value 2 when the button is pressed:
+For example, you can set this on a button to trigger a change of analog join 52 to value 2 when the button is pressed:

 ```yaml
   tap_action: